Lebanon not expecting new aid pledges at Paris meeting: official

 “Let’s see the coming few days and if there will be an agreement among the political parties on a formation ... otherwise we might take longer,” Munla said.
 Hariri would be willing to have politicians in cabinet but they should not be “the regular known faces of previous governments”.

-Writing by Tom Perry; Editing by Giles Elgood
+Reporting by Tom Perry in Beirut and John Irish in France; Writing by Tom Perry and Ellen Francis; Editing by Giles Elgood